 - Pharmacist Helper

 In the United States, there were 36,900 jobs for Pharmacy Aide in 2016.
 There is little to no growth in job opportunities for Pharmacy Aide.
-The BLS estimates 4,700 yearly job openings in this field.
+There will be an estimated 4,700 positions for Pharmacy Aide per year.

 The states with the most job growth for Pharmacy Aide are Alaska, Arizona, and Colorado.
 Watch out if you plan on working in Vermont, Oklahoma, or Wisconsin.
 These states have the worst job growth for this type of profession.

 The salary for Pharmacy Aides ranges between about $19,370 and $44,450 a year.

 Pharmacy Aides who work in Alaska, Colorado, or Arizona, make the highest salaries.

 How much do Pharmacy Aides make in different U.S. states?